Mikejo5000/vsts-docs-pr/docs/report/powerbi/overview.md

 **Notes:**
 1. The data model is created in *Power BI Desktop*.
 Then, it can be published and refreshed in *Power BI Service*.
 2. There is a limit on how long a refresh operation can take before it gets terminated by Power BI.com.
-3. Using the number of work items as a proxy measure for the size of account, an account is considered "large" accounts when it has over 400k work items.
-4. Power BI Desktop allows users to load tables from different sources and combine them into a single data model (e.g. custom working days calendar).
+3. Power BI Desktop allows users to load tables from different sources and combine them into a single data model (e.g. custom working days calendar).